webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 :::tip[Summary]

 `config` files are parsed by plugins to find external dependencies.
-Knip uses this to determine the unused and unlisted dependencies.
+Knip uses this to determine unused and unlisted dependencies.

 :::